starranuk/worklist/README.md

 ## Future Features

- - Sales page for product information and on-line sales.
- - Inspection page – information on what is required by law, what is best practice and detail on the services that PLS can provide. provide Popup information on all hire and sales equipment images.
+ - Improve support status functionality so that
  - Technical Support page with FAQ’s and possible chat facility.
  - Add Captcha "I'm not a Robot" Turing test to the Contact form to stop automated phishing.

 ## Technology Used

+ -   **Python**
+ -  **Flask** Python web framework.

+ - **MongoDB** Non relational database, non SQL document-oriented database

+-   **Git** Version control.
+-   **Github** Git repository hosting service that Heroku links to.
+-   **Heroku**  Cloud Platform that allows developers to deploy apps in the cloud.
+Important for this project as GitHub can not host Python.
  - **HTML5** – Markup Langauge for structure and functionality.
  - **CSS3** – Cascading Stylsheets for responsiveness and consistant style throughout the site.
- - **Materialize** – for responsive navigation.
+ - **Materialize Framework** – for responsive navigation, grid system, datepicker and dropdown.
- - **Javascript and Jquery** - utilised for Popup
+ - **Javascript and Jquery** - utilised for Materialize
  - **Google Fonts** – for Typography.
  - **GitPod** for code editing, saving commits and pushing versions to GitHub.
  - **Git** – version control.
- - **Microsoft Paintbrush** – resize images.
  - **Chrome Developer Tools** – testing page responsiveness.

 ## Testing